About the Microdata Library

 The microdata in the Microdata Library have been collected through sample surveys of households, business establishments or other facilities.
 Datasets may also originate from population, housing or agricultural censuses or through an administrative data collection processes.

-The Microdata Library is comprised of a number of Contributing Catalogs.
-These catalogs can be browsed and searched individually or centrally from the Central Microdata Catalog.
+The Microdata Library is comprised of a number of Collections.
+These collections can be browsed and searched individually or centrally from the Central Microdata Catalog.
 The Central Microdata Catalog operates as a portal for all microdata held in the Microdata Library.

 All data and surveys within the Microdata Library are documented in compliance with international standards and practices.